dreamineering/business-administration/docs/meta/playbook/sales/README.md

 ## Goals

+An [onboarding process](./onboarding/) second to none across any SaaS solution.

 Repeatable growth process

 1. What is working well, and what needs to be improved?
 2. What levers can drive growth in the business?
-3. Hit the accelerator, or the brakes?
+3. Hit the accelerator or the brakes?
 4. Impact on cash and profit/loss of hitting the accelerator?

 ## Customers